lemon24/reader/docs/install.rst

   it replaces feedparser's default use of :mod:`urllib` to make it easier to write plugins.
 * `iso8601`_  parses dates in ISO 8601 / RFC 3339; used for JSON Feed parsing.
+* `beautifulsoup4`_ is used to strip HTML tags before adding entries to the search index.

 *reader* also depends on the :mod:`sqlite3` standard library module (at least SQLite 3.15), and on the `JSON1`_ SQLite extension.